Monte Freidour: History

 At the top of the mountain is a monument celebrating the 8 members of the crew (F/Sgt.
 C.W.
 Lawton (Australian), Sgt.s T.D.
 Fotheringham, E.H.A.
 Clift, G. Tennison, D.W.
 Bishop, D.R.
 Wellon, S.E.
 Lockton and J. Bucks) of a British Liberator bomber that crashed there on 14 October 1944, during a mission in support of Italian partisans.

 Access to the summit

 The peak can also be reached from Talucco, a frazione of Pinerolo, and from Cantalupa or Giaveno.
 The Monte Tre Denti is located nearby.
-The summit can also be reache bu mountain bike.
+The summit can also be reached by mountain bike.